Part 27 of "Conflicts

 2019-DEC-13: House Judiciary Committee votes to impeach President Trump:

 On Friday the thirteenth, In a party-line committee vote 23 to 17, the House Committee voted to send the two articles of inpeachment to the full House.
-There the articles are expected to be passed, leading to a Senate trial of President Trump during 2020-JAN.
+There the articles are expected to be passed.
 President Trump may become the third president in U.S. history to be impeached.
 21

 The following information sources were used to prepare and update the above